microsoft/FluidFramework/tools/build-tools/README.md

   -s --script <name>  npm script to execute (default:build)
      --server         Operate on the server monorepo (default: client monorepo).
 Overridden by `--all` --symlink        Fix symlink between packages within monorepo (isolate mode).
 This configures the symlinks to only connect within each lerna managed group of packages.
 This is the configuration tested by CI and should be kept working.
      --symlink:full   Fix symlink between packages across monorepo (full mode).
-This symlinks everything in the repo together.
+This symlinks more things in the repo together: exactly what additional things it links is unclear, but it is not everything.
 CI does not ensure this configuration is functional, so it may or may not work.
      --uninstall      Clean all node_modules.
 This errors if some node-nodules folders do not exists: if hitting this limitation you can do an install first to work around it.
      --vscode         Output error message to work with default problem matcher in vscode --defroot <path> Default root directory of the Fluid repo if infer failed (default: env _FLUID_DEFAULT_ROOT_)